edgrant3/WaveFunctionCollapse/README.md

 [![V3 Wave Function Collapse](captures/V3.PNG)](https://youtu.be/Umz1vGyT-Lg "V3 Wave Function Collapse")

+## Log (5/9/23 start)

+* 5/8/2023: Switch from graphics.py GraphWin to tkinter GUI builder for displaying output (individual draw calls are slower but has better documentation and flexibility for building out this resource as a tool for an artist)

+* 5/17/2023: Augment seaweed tileset to be fully solvable.
+Repair `enforce_region()` function to enable setting a rectangular region of the map to a specific tile.
+Misc. bugfixes highlighted by trying to implement the seaweed tileset.

+* 5/24/2023: Build skeleton for template image GUI in separate tkinter-based class.

+* 9/15/2023: Refactored project with better OOP principles.
+Moved and improved `Tile` class and implemented `TileSet`, `Template`, and `TemplateAnalyzer` classes.
+Updated`TemplateBuilder_GUI` to offload non-GUI processes to TileSet class and fixed several bugs that improve GUI usage when scaling.
+Standardized indices convention to be (x,y), (col, row), (horizontal, vertical) everywhere in the project.
+Improved saving and loading of templates and started using integer IDs for template data dictionaries.
+Made `WFC` compatible with all the above changes.
+Next steps: make `wfc_fromtemplate` compatible with above changes and fix bugs.
+Currently brainstorming more sophisticated algorithm for applying analyzed templates.

 ## Current Status and Usage
 The final images are constructed from a small subset of images which I will call a "tileset".
 Small, pixel-perfect, and square images comprise the tileset and the user defines parameters such as sockets (strings respresenting a joining "key" along each edge of the tile), weighting, rotated variants, etc. in JSON files accompanying each tileset. `wfc.py` reads these JSON files to construct the tilset which the Wave Function Collapse algorithm then procedurally assembles into a larger image using matching rules between adjacent tile sockets.